Antonio Salieri: Early Viennese period and operas (1770–1778)

 Armida was soon followed by Salieri's first truly popular success, a commedia per musica in the style of Carlo Goldoni La Fiera di Venezia (The Fair of Venice).
 La Fiera was written for Carnival in 1772 and premiered on 29 January.
 Here Salieri returned to his collaboration with the young Giovanni Boccherini, who crafted an original plot.
 La Fiera featured characters singing in three languages, a bustling portrayal of the Ascension-tide Fair and Carnival in Venice, and large and lengthy ensembles and choruses.
 It also included an innovative scene that combined a series of on-stage dances with singing from both solo protagonists and the chorus.
 This was a pattern imitated by later composers, most famously and successfully by Wolfgang Amadeus Mozart in Don Giovanni.
 Salieri also wrote several bravura arias for a soprano playing the part of a middle-class character that combined coloratura and concertante woodwind solos, another innovation for comic opera that was widely imitated.

 Salieri's next two operas were not particular or lasting successes.
-La Vecchia rapita (The Stolen Bucket) is a parody of the high flown and emotive arias found in Metastasian opera seria.
+La secchia rapita (The Stolen Bucket) is a parody of the high flown and emotive arias found in Metastasian opera seria.
 It also contains innovative orchestrations, including the first known use of three tympani.
 Again a classic of Renaissance literature was the basis of the libretto by Boccherini, in this case, a comic mock-epic by Tassoni, in which a war between Modena and Bologna follows the theft of a bucket.
 This uneven work was followed by a popular comedic success La locandiera (The Mistress of the Inn), an adaptation of the classic and popular spoken stage comedy La locandiera by Carlo Goldoni, with the libretto prepared by Domenico Poggi.